raspberrypilearning/stress-ball/en/step_4.md

 Now you are in the Code Editor.

 --- task ---
-Click on the Ball sprite, and then drag a `when this sprite clicked`{:class="block3events"} block, from `Events` into the code area on the right:
+Click on the Ball sprite, and then drag a `when this sprite clicked`{:class="block3events"} block, from `Events`{:class="block3events"} into the code area on the right:

 ```blocks3
 when this sprite clicked